alam200/Perfumes2GoWS/README.md

 	-change 'akros:123456' instead 'akros:akros'

 -- On Ubuntu System
--- On Windows System
 1. run "$sudo service mongod start" in terminal window
 2. "$mongo"
-3. To reating user name and password in mongodb
+3. To creating user name and password in mongodb
 	> use admin
 	switched to db admin
 	> db.createUser(